 1.107 Environmental Chemistry and Biology Laboratory

 Laboratory and field techniques in biogeochemistry and environmental engineering and their application to the understanding of natural and engineered ecosystems.
 Exercises demonstrate data acquisition and modeling suited to identifying and quantifying physical, chemical, and biological processes that govern the effects of human activity on the functioning of natural systems and/or the efficacy of engineered approaches to environmental problems.
 Applications include chemical and biological remediation, measurement of contaminants, and detection of biogeochemical activity in natural environments.
 An independently designed final project is required.
 Satisfies 6 units of Institute Laboratory credit.
-Enrollment limited; preference to 1-E students.
+Enrollment limited; preference to 1-ENG.

 Lecture occurs 1:00 PM to 2:00 PM on Wednesdays in 48-308.

 This class counts for a total of 6 credits.